Franklin County Jewish community celebrates Hanukkah

 You might be surprised to hear that in Franklin County, there is a vibrant, connected and “eccentric” Jewish community in a state with a Jewish population of just 1.6% – this, according to 2020 census data and Documenting Maine Jewry.

-The community, or rather a group, is called The Jewish Union of Franklin County, or more commonly “Bagel & Dreidel” (B&D).
+The community, or rather a group, is called The Jewish Union of Franklin County, or more commonly “Bagel & Dreidel” (B&D), founded in 1985.
 They’ve spent Yom Kippurs together atop mountains blowing the shofar (a horn traditional to the New Year); spent Passovers cooking matzoh balls in the kitchen of the First Congregational Church of Farmington for one another and (spontaneously) for the church congregants.

 This Hanukkah (which was celebrated Nov.
 28 – Dec.
 5), B&D did not formally gather due to a variety reasons.
 But B&Ders still celebrated and honored the many meanings and messages of Hanukkah across Franklin County and beyond.